How to properly setup Valorant

 Valorant is a game with a low TTK (Time To Kill), which means that being fast and precise is essential to gain the upper hand in a shooting exchange.
 You will therefore have to find the ideal mouse sensitivity first.
 If you setup a too high sensitivity, it will be difficult for you to be precise.
 If you setup, on the contrary, a too low sensitivity, it will then be difficult to react if an opponent bypasses you.

-For more details regarding the setup of your sensitivity, consult our guide on how to find the perfect sensitivity on Valorant.
+For details on how to set the sensitivity, see our guide on how to find the perfect sensitivity on Valorant.

 Rotation : leave the automatic rotation of the map enabled.